 - Granville Morris (15 December 1854 – 6 April 1928) See separate page.

 Caroline “Carrie” Morris (31 August 1856 –1934) She was “Caroline” in 1860, but thereafter was known as “Carrie”.
 According to her obituary, at the age of thirteen she “put up her glossy brown hair and donned long dresses and took the teacher’s examination for a certificate” then taught in a sod schoolhouse near her home in Whitfield.
-At eighteen she was elected superintendent of schools for Cowley County and at twenty-one she rode by horseback forty-odd miles south to Perry, Oklahoma and started a millinery store.23 Within the next two or three years she somehow arrived in Harper County, Kansas where she married William Oran Graham (1850-1937), a University of Kentucky graduate, about 1879 or 1880.24 They are enumerated as a couple in the 1880 census of the city of Harper, where he edited and published the local newspaper.
+At eighteen she was elected superintendent of schools for Cowley County and at twenty-one she rode by horseback forty-odd miles south to Perry, Oklahoma and started a millinery store.24 Within the next two or three years she somehow arrived in Harper County, Kansas where she married William Oran Graham (1850-1937), a University of Kentucky graduate, about 1879 or 1880.25 They are enumerated as a couple in the 1880 census of the city of Harper, where he edited and published the local newspaper.
 By the 1885 state census they had produced their son Horace.
 About 1888 they moved to Kansas City, Missouri where William O. Graham was listed in the 1889 city directory as publisher of the K. C. Traveler.
-The 1900, 1910, 1920, and 1930 censuses enumerated them in Kansas City, Jackson County, Missouri where William Graham was a well-known printer and occasional author.
-For a time her sister “Louie M.” Morris was his partner in a stationary printing company, operating as “Morris & Graham”.
-He later ran the Kansas City operation of the Great Western Type Foundry.
+The 1900, 1910, 1920, and 1930 censuses enumerated them in Kansas City, Jackson County, Missouri where William Graham was a well-known printer and occasional author who later ran the Kansas City operation of the Great Western Type Foundry.
+For a time Carrie’s sister “Louie M.” Morris was his partner in a stationary printing company, operating as “Morris & Graham”.

 Carrie Morris Graham operated businesses of her own in Kansas City.
 She opened a millinery store in 1898 and was subsequently listed in early city directories as a milliner.
 She was soon listed as the proprietor of the Graham Hat Shop on Eleventh Avenue (sometimes called the Graham Ladies Hattery), which she operated for more than twenty years.
 Her mother Mary Morris lived with the Grahams for a few months before she died in early 1911 and appears in their household in the 1910 census.
-Her widowed sister Carrie retired from her business about 1925 and died in 1934 of heart disease at her son’ s home.
+Carrie retired from her business about 1925 and died in 1934 of heart disease at her son’ s home.
 She is buried next to her husband in the Mount Washington Cemetery in Independence, Missouri as “Carrie M. Graham”.
-25 William Oran Graham died at his son’s house on 25 May 1837 from complications from a fall a few weeks earlier that broke his hip.26
+26 No death certificate was found for Carrie, but the Kansas City Star carried her obituary the next day.
+Her husband William Oran Graham died at his son’s house on 25 May 1837 from complications from a fall a few weeks earlier that broke his hip.27

 - Phyllis Graham (25 February 1915 – February 1995) Horace Graham gave permission for the marriage of his daughter Phyllis to Mitchell J. Henderson Jr. on 22 December 1934.
 She died in St. Louis according to the Social Security Death Index.